 The beauty and complexity of New England and the Maritimes — their culture and controversies — have inspired her as a writer, editor and photographer.
 She has yet to tire of chronicling the lives of hard-working and unique individuals, all of whom shape the times here.

 She holds a bachelor’s degree, 1982, from Sarah Lawrence College.
-Lynda currently sits on the Maine Press Association Board of Directors, as well as on the board of the nonprofit Legacy Rockport, which works to target community investment in assets that enhance the quality of life in Rockport.
+Lynda currently is president of the Maine Press Association Board of Directors, serves on the Maine Right To Know Advisory Committee, and is on the board of the nonprofit Legacy Rockport, which works to target community investment in assets that enhance the quality of life in Rockport.

 She can be reached at firstname.lastname@example.org.

-Janis Bunting, a Penobscot Bay Pilot founding director, has more than 20 years of sales experience promoting unique businesses, products and services through trade shows, print and more recently online.
+Janis Bunting, a Penobscot Bay Pilot founding director, has more than 30 years of sales experience promoting unique businesses, products and services through an array of original online products designed for Penbaypilot.com as well as print for our bi-annual midcoast WAVE Magazine.
 Well versed in the opportunities and benefits of online advertising, she puts a lot of effort to stay on the cutting edge of this constantly changing field.

 In 1993, Janis left Boston for a one-year residency program at the Maine Photographic Workshop, now known as Maine Media Workshops + College in Rockport.
 She had plans to return to Boston after completing the program, but, while headed south on Route 1 in her rented U-Haul filled with all her belongings, the thought of Camden and its beauty began to haunt her.
 She decided to turn around and make Camden her home.

-They currently reside in Hope with daughters Kierra and Quinn, Jessie, their black lab mix, a brood of chickens and two guinea pigs.
 She is enjoying the benefits of this wonderful coastal town and boating on its beautiful nearby lakes.
-Janis also continues to stretch her artistic vision with collage work when time allows.
+Janis also continues to stretch her artistic vision with dried flower wall installations when time allows.

 She can be reached at 207 706-6656 or email@example.com.